-The rivers of Wrangell-St. Elias National Park and Preserve offer visitors adventure and solitude.
-Beauty is all around you.
-However, a river trip in Wrangell-St. Elias is a remote, backcountry experience.
+The rivers of Wrangell-St. Elias National Park & Preserve offer a remote, backcountry experience.
 There are hazards in these waters that are rarely encountered outside of Alaska.
-You must be self-sufficient and prepared.
-If you've never guided your own river trip, we don't recommend that your first time be here.
-Instead, go with one of the several guiding companies that offer float trips in Wrangell-St. Elias.
+If you've never led your own river trip, we don't recommend that your first time be here.
+Instead, go with a guide company.

 Almost all of the rivers in Wrangell-St. Elias National are glacial and have challenging whitewater.
 Glacial rivers carry an extremely high level of silt, typically making it impossible to see the river bottom.
 Spring run-off, heavy rain, and hot temperatures can cause quick, dramatic change in water levels.
 These rivers are extremely cold and hypothermia is a danger even after a brief submersion, regardless of air temperature.
 Always wear a drysuit and a personal floatation device (pfd).